Fall Safety Tips

 Tips to keep you and your family safe this fall

 Summer is coming to an end, children are returning to school, and the harvest season has begun.
-Fall can be a great time of year for you and your family with opportunities for fall hikes, enjoying the color of the trees, and hay rides.
+Fall can be a great time of year for you and your family with opportunities for fall hikes, enjoying the color of the trees, and hay rides but it comes with its own safety risks.

-Here are some simple tips to keep you safe while enjoying the change to cooler weather
+Follow these simple fall safety tips to keep you and your family safe while enjoying the change to cooler weather

 - Be cautious of back to school traffic including children crossing roads, and bus stops